 In addition to serving as head football coach, Zorbo was Kalamazoo's interim athletic director during the 2017-18 academic year.

-Jamie resides in Portage with his wife, Allison, and son, Dominick.
+Jamie resides in Portage with his wife, Allison, and sons, Dominick and Jacob.

 Coach Zorbo's Overall Record